Quirktree/info314-website/docs/resources/digital-ocean.md

 1. Make a new account in DigitalOcean: [Sign-up Link](<https://www.digitalocean.com/?refcode=48b2136188ce&utm_campaign=Referral_Invite&utm_medium=Referral_Program&utm_source=CopyPaste>)
    **Please use our link to sign-up or you will not get any free credits!**
-   You can sign up with Google or GitHub if you'd like, or create new credentials, it doesn't matter
+   You can sign up with Google or GitHub if you'd like, or create new credentials, it doesn't matter **Note: Some students were having issues using their @uw.edu email, I would suggest using something else, like a gmail account**

 2. Confirm your DigitalOcean account by clicking the link you are emailed after signing up